giannitedesco/resynth/README.md

 file called `http.pcap` will be created.

+## Currently Supported Protocols
+Not only can you write arbitrary TCP, UDP and ICMP packets but there are also language modules for crafting packets for the following protocols:
+- DNS (fairly mature, but could do with adding support for more record types)
+- TLS (early stages, still need support for SSL2 and common extensions, although you can craft arbitrary TLS frames)
+- IO packets can be crafted which include the contents of external files

 ## Why not use $OTHER\_TOOL?
 - Scapy and python-based packet generation frameworks: they are incredibly slow for my intended use-cases (fuzz-testing, live high-speed packet-generation),